 Learning parenting skills

-- Learn and use effective parenting and discipline techniques and avoid the use of corporal punishment.
+Learn and use effective parenting and discipline techniques, and avoid the use of corporal punishment.
 Parenting classes are offered in most communities.
 Ask your doctor or call a local hospital for more information.

 - Learn healthy techniques to resolve conflicts and manage stress.
-For more information, see the topic Stress Management.

-- Ask for help when you need it.
 Call a family member or friend to give you a break if you feel overwhelmed.
-Investigate community resources that are available to help you with child care or other needed services.
-Call a doctor or local hospital for a place to start.
-Some communities have respite care facilities for children, which provide temporary child care during times when you need a break.
+Find out about community resources that can help you with child care or other services you need.
+Call a doctor or local hospital to find out about a place to start.
+Some communities have respite care facilities for children.
+They provide temporary child care during times when you need a break.

 When to Call a Doctor

-Call 911 or other emergency services if you become so frustrated with your child that you are afraid you might cause him or her physical harm.
+Call 911 or other emergency services if you become so frustrated with your child that you are afraid you might cause your child physical harm.